This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 6. Garlic (usually grown as an annual)

 Garlic is typically planted in the fall and harvested the following year, which provides many big heads to cure all at once.
-But if you just left your garlic bulbs in the ground, they would continue to grow and produce side cloves and (bulbets from the scapes) indefinitely.
+But if you just left some of your garlic bulbs in the ground, they would continue to grow and produce side cloves and (bulbets from the scapes) indefinitely.

 Growing garlic as a perennial means year-round harvests and never needing to buy seed garlic again.
 You can even tuck garlic cloves around your ornamental plants and grow it perennially as a pest control.
+The scapes are quite lovely and interesting in the landscape.
+Zones 4–9.

 7. Radicchio (usually grown as an annual)

 Radicchio (“Italian chicory”) will come back every year in most North American climates, as long as you don’t dig it up for blanching.
 It prefers cooler weather, and like many salad greens, grows more bitter as temperatures climb.
+Radicchio grows in zones 4–10, but needs some protection to overwinter in freezing winters.

 8. Horseradish